xiaonilee/xiaonilee.github.io/content/post/rinaction16.md

 - 4. Calculate distance.
 - 5. Select a clustering algorithm.
 - 6. Obtain one or more cluster solutions.
-- 7.Determine the number of clusters present.
+- 7. Determine the number of clusters present.
 - 8. Obtain a final clustering solution.
 - 9. Visualize the results.
 - 10. Interpret the clusters.
-- Validate the results.
+- 11. Validate the results.

 ### 16.2.
 Calculating distances